mikecroucher/awesome-MATLAB/README.md

 ## Interfacing with other languages

+* [Fortran mex routines](http://uk.mathworks.com/help/matlab/write-fortran-mex-files.html) - Fortran mex routines allow you to call Fortran code from within MATLAB.
-* [Get Started with MATLAB Engine for Python](http://uk.mathworks.com/help/matlab/matlab_external/get-started-with-matlab-engine-for-python.html) - The MATLAB Engine for Python provides a Python package named matlab that enables you to call MATLAB functions from Python.
+* [MATLAB Engine for Python](http://uk.mathworks.com/help/matlab/matlab_external/get-started-with-matlab-engine-for-python.html) - The MATLAB Engine for Python provides a Python package named matlab that enables you to call MATLAB functions from Python.

 ## MATLAB Clones
 *MATLAB-like environments*